incordai/watchman/README.md

 | **Ongoing effort** | **🟢 none** — fully automatic | 🟡 manual writes | 🟡 manual writes | 🟡 manual writes | 🟡 partial | 🔴 hand-written rules |
 | Ecosystem maturity | 🔴 young | 🟡 | 🟡 | 🟡 | 🟢 | 🟢 |

-**Read the setup rows, then read the top four again.** The usual trade — more control in exchange for more work — is not on offer here, because there is no work.
-Incord installs like the hosted options and then does more than any of them, for nothing per call, on hardware you already own.
+**Read the setup rows, then read the six bolded ones again.** The usual trade — more control in exchange for more work — is not on offer here, because there is no work.
+Watchman installs like the hosted options and then does six things none of them do, for nothing per call, on hardware you already own.
 The one honest cost is the last row: the ecosystem is young, and there are fewer people who have hit your bug before.
 That is the entire downside column.

 ### Where the data lives — the axis that decides everything else